makimo/rules-for-young-programmers/README.md

 Therefore, the presence of another person in your education process is of utmost importance.
 That person can be your mentor or a senior colleague.

-These "Rules..." are meant to be discovered together, preferrably with younger programmer asking a more seasoned one on the nature of a specfific item in this list, so that they can engage in a meaningful discussion about it.
+These "Rules..." are meant to be discovered together, preferably with younger programmer asking a more seasoned one on the nature of a specific item in this list, so that they can engage in a meaningful discussion about it.

 ## I

 The most important thing is to cultivate the sense of Seeing.
-Take pains early to embrace understanding while sightreading, as reading code makes the most of the programmer's work.
+Take pains early to embrace understanding while sight reading, as reading code makes the most of the programmer's work.

 ## II